collective/redturtle.custommenu.factories/README.txt

 * user know that for adding new content types, they must use the "*Add new...*"
 * users often ignores the magic behind Plone (like the File that became a Video)
-* developer don't like to add new silly content types only to help editors.
+* developer don't like to add new silly content types only to help end users (no, the are not bad guys).

 The problem above is related to the not-customizable state of the "Add new..." menu: the editor and the developer will be both happy if a new, fake entry could be added to this menu.